ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 ```
 </br>

-So what should be done now -- keep "1,2" or delete "1,2" from the host graph?
-A good match, in the first place, MUST avoid identifying 1 and 2 into the same bin since either choice is incorrect.
+So what should be done now -- keep the vertex "1,2" or delete the vertex "1,2" from the host graph?
+Either choices are incorrect.
+A good match, in the first place, MUST avoid identifying vertices 1 and 2 of `Find` into the same vertex in the host graph.
+This is called the right identification condition.

 :::{admonition}  Key points
 :class: tip